 1971: Triton Alliance Limited, a treasure-hunting group formed three years earlier, deepens one of the most promising boreholes-called 10X-to 70 metres.
 An underwater camera brings back grainy images of a cavity carved out of bedrock and, within the stone chamber, a severed hand, a corpse and several treasure chests.
 Excited by the footage, Triton launches 10 diving expeditions.
 No treasure is found.

 1983: Triton Alliance sues ornery local treasure-seeker Fred Nolan, contesting his ownership of seven lots and demanding access to the island’s only causeway, which Nolan was then blocking.
 Four years later, the courts rule Nolan can keep the lots but order him to open up causeway access.
 Alas, the costly court battle, combined with the 1987 stock market crash, spooks investors and forestalls all Money Pit activity for nearly a decade.

-2014: Treasure buffs Rick and Marty Lagina, two Michigan brothers who own most of Oak Island, inspire the History channel Channel to build a reality show around their efforts to excavate the area.
-On the season one finale of The Curse of Oak Island, a worker using a state-of-the-art metal detector digs up a 17th-century Spanish coin.
-Are the brothers close to a breakthrough?
-Watch the new season, which premiers on the History Channel Sunday November 16th at 10PM.
+2014: Treasure buffs Rick and Marty Lagina, two Michigan brothers who now own most of Oak Island, inspire the History Channel to build a reality show around their efforts to excavate the area.

 © 1964 the Rotary International, The Rotarian (January 1965). rotary.org